-The Study Area is a long, narrow corridor along a 2.2-kilometre stretch of Leslie Street between Mount Albert Road/Farr Avenue at the north end and the Sharon Burying Ground at the south end.
-The boundaries of the Study Area follow property lines, generally, one property deep from Leslie Street with some additional properties at intersections.
-The Study Area includes a commercial section in the north, institutional properties -generally-in the north end, residential properties throughout, and agricultural properties at the south end.
+The Study Area is a long, narrow corridor along a 2.2-kilometre stretch of Leslie Street between Mount Albert Road/Farr Avenue (north end) and the Sharon Burying Ground (south end).
+The boundaries of the Study Area follow property lines, generally, one property deep from Leslie Street with additional properties at the intersection of Leslie Street and Mount Albert Road.
+The Study Area includes a commercial area in the north, institutional properties -generally-in the north end, residential properties throughout, and agricultural properties at the south end.
 Buildings in the Study Area include a mixture of styles from the early 19th century into the 21st century.
 A significant landmark property is the Sharon Temple National Historic Site of Canada (NHSC) which is next to the Town's Civic Centre.